collapsed-stacks/startups/questions/12455/set-up-online-shop-for-foreign-customers.md

 - tagged: `sales`, `online-store`, `resale`
 - score: 0

-<p>I'm looking to start an online storefront that will sell household, over the counter products like toothbrushes, toiletries, etc. to customers in foreign markets where there may be shortages of these items.
+I'm looking to start an online storefront that will sell household, over the counter products like toothbrushes, toiletries, etc. to customers in foreign markets where there may be shortages of these items.
-I would sell with wholesale or single item options.</p>
+I would sell with wholesale or single item options.

-<p>Besides the obvious of setting up a storefront is there anything else that I would need to consider or do?</p>
+Besides the obvious of setting up a storefront is there anything else that I would need to consider or do?

 ## Answer 12492